SFDO-Community-Sprints/DataGenerationToolkit/docs/EDASampleInstructions.md

    snowfakery snowfakery_samples/EDA/eda_objects.yml
    ```

+Note that the `eda_objects.yml` recipe is dependent on the `eda_macros.yml` file in the same directory.
+Be sure to copy both and save in the same directory if copying to a new project.

 ## Generate Data in a Salesforce Org
 To load snowfakery data into a Salesforce org, you also need to install the Salesforce CLI and CumulusCI and connect to a Salesforce Dev Hub org.
 Follow this [Trailhead module](https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup) to get set up.